 Sports like soccer and basketball require only a ball and a field, so they don’t have steep start-up costs.
 If you’re looking for something that’s still active but not as competitive as team sports, try Frisbee or tennis.

-Both sports only require the purchase of one piece of equipment: a Frisbee or tennis racket.
+Both sports only require the purchase of one piece of equipment, a Frisbee or tennis racket, and perhaps some help from a sports trainer.

 Keep Your Child Active Without Breaking a Bank?